EthanJ-Brady/friendly-phasmaphobia-manual/docs/identifying-a-ghost/ghost-hunting-speed.md

 **Raiju**:

-Depeding on the map size, the raiju will move at a fixed rate of 2.5 m/s
+Depeding on the map size, the raiju will move at a fixed rate of 2.5 m/s if within a specific range of electronics.

 | Map Size | Distance to Electronics (m) |
 | -------- | --------------------------- |